mlcourses/lab-2-blog-post-group6_cs281/post.md

 # Lab 2: Adders and Multiplexers

 ## Overview and Motivation
 This week we'll explore Digital Design, in terms of learning about the two important circuit components, a Multiplexer and an Adder Circuit.
-This lab will get us more familiarity with working on breadboards - PB-503 prototyping stations, Arduino - a microcontroller system for embedded processor control, logic gates and circuits in general.
-Our main goal was to build on the introductory circuits we learned last week and design two more important circuits, Mux Circuit and Adder Circuit.
+This lab will get us more familiarity with working on breadboards - PB-503 prototyping stations, Arduino - a microcontroller system for embedded processor control, logic gates, and circuits in general.
+Our main goal is to build on the introductory circuits we learned last week and design two more important circuits, Mux Circuit and Adder Circuit.

 To successfully learn and complete the lab, we divided the lab in four parts.
 They are:

   - Building a 2 to 1 mux out of AND, OR and NOT gates, tested with switches.
   - Building a 4 to 1 mux using a 74150 mux chip, tested with switches.
-  - Building a 4 to 1 mux using a 74150 mux chip, tested with Arduino program.
+  - Building a 4 to 1 mux using a 74150 mux chip, tested with an Arduino program.
   - Designing and building a 1 bit adder circuit.